bibryam/camel-infinispan-osgi/Readme.md

 - **Local-Camel-Consumer** - A camel route that uses camel-infinispan component to receive events from an Embedded Cache created by Local-cache module.
 - **Local-Camel-Producer** - A camel route that uses camel-infinispan component to sent data to an Embedded Cache created by Local-cache module.
 - **Remote-Camel-Producer** - A camel route that uses camel-infinispan component to sent data to remotely running JDG 6.3 over Hot Rot protocol.
+- **Idempotent-Consumer** - A camel route with replicated idempotent consumer that keeps in sync with other idempotent consumers running in separate JVMs.
 - **Features** - Creates OSGI features so each demo is a standalone deployment unit.
 - **Offline-Repo** - Creates a repo with all the dependencies for the examples.
 Fuse 6.1 needs access to this repo to deploy all the features and its dependencies (JDG, Camel, etc).
 - **Camel-Infinispan-Component** - Alters camel-infinispan component's manifest so the component with version 2.13.2 can be deployed on Fuse 6.0 or Fuse 6.1